Open Call for Evidence

-As part of our programme of evidence collection, we invite all interested parties to share with us relevant information, ideas and comments about industrial strategy that address the Commission’s four research themes: Assessing the UK economy; Future Challenges and Opportunities; The role of the state and Learning lessons.
+As part of our programme of evidence collection, we invite all interested parties to share with us relevant information, ideas and comments about industrial strategy that address the Commission’s four research themes and the research questions set out below: Assessing the UK economy; Future Challenges and Opportunities; The role of the state and Learning lessons.

 To discuss the call for evidence further, please contact Tom Hunt via email@example.com

 What are the UK’s economic strengths?
 Are there dormant strengths that can be revived, and are strengths such as finance inhibiting wider industrial development?
 How will this change, given that there may be Brexit-linked systematic shifts in relative comparative advantage of different sectors of the economy?
 How should industrial strategy encourage service sector innovation, in both the public and private sector?

 How should an industrial strategy consider skills at all levels (including technical and intermediate skills as well as HE)?
 How well is the skills landscape connected to industry, and how responsive is it to the demands of new industry and new technology?
 What is the relationship between locally embedded skilled workers and national skills needs?

 How should industrial strategy build on the distinctive character, experience and strengths of different places, enabling growth in all parts of the UK?
 How should an industrial strategy take inequality into account?
 What is the appropriate level for industrial strategy powers to be devolved to, and how do choices about devolution shape the state’s ability to develop the economy?